christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/Assignments/Assignment1.md

 2. A text file **describing the variables and their sources**.

 3. A notebook `.html` file detailing how you created the data frame and saved it as a `.csv`.

+---

+## Marking Criteria

+The assignment will be marked based on two criteria:

+1. How well you gathered and merged the data so that the new data set can be *used for statistical analysis* with *minimal data loss*.

+2. How well documented you data gathering process is.
+I should be able to understand your code and all steps you took.